Janison: Leaks chip at Trump’s populist veneer

 “I have great respect for Mr. Bannon,” it said in part, “and from time to time I do discuss politics with him.
 However I make my own decisions with respect to whom I support politically.
 Those decisions do not always align with Mr. Bannon’s.”

-He also expressed regret for his past support of Yiannpoulos, who’d departed Breitbart after making comments that appeared to condone pedophelia.
+He also expressed regret for his past support of Yiannpoulos, who departed Breitbart after making comments that appeared to condone pedophilia.

 Another member of the Trump troupe who turns up in the Paradise Papers is Commerce Secretary Wilbur Ross.